 Faculty Member: Any employee of a community college district who is employed in an academic position that is not designated as supervisory or management.
+Includes part-time and full-time faculty.

-Academic Senate: As defined in Title 5 “An Academic Senate for California Community Colleges has been established through ratification by local academic senates or faculty councils so that the community college faculty of California may have a formal and effective procedure for participating in the formation of state policies on academic and professional matters” (Title 5, Section 53206, California Code of Regulations).
+Academic Senate for California Community Colleges (ASCCC): As defined in Title 5 “An Academic Senate for California Community Colleges has been established through ratification by local academic senates or faculty councils so that the community college faculty of California may have a formal and effective procedure for participating in the formation of state policies on academic and professional matters” (Title 5, Section 53206, California Code of Regulations).

-Member Senate: A local academic senate or equivalent faculty organization certified by the Board of Directors (also known as the Executive Committee) of the Academic Senate for California Community Colleges.
+Member Academic Senate: A local academic senate or equivalent faculty organization certified by the Board of Directors (also known as the Executive Committee) of the Academic Senate for California Community Colleges.
+College and district academic senates may be members.

-Equivalent Faculty Organization: Any organization of faculty members which, where a local academic senate does not exist, has among its primary purposes those enumerated for an academic senate under Title 5 of the Administrative Code, and has been certified as a Member Senate by the Board of Directors of the Academic Senate for California Community Colleges.

-Delegate: An individual who, (1) by reason of election as an officer or member of the Board of Directors or, (2) by selection by a Member Senate, enjoys full voting rights at both regular and special general sessions of the Academic Senate for California Community Colleges.
+Delegate: An individual who, (1) by reason of election as an officer or member of the Board of Directors or, (2) by selection by a Member Academic Senate, has voting rights at Plenary Sessions of the Academic Senate for California Community Colleges.
 Any individual claiming Delegate status must also be in compliance with the provisions of Article II, Section 2.

-Board of Directors: The officers and representatives elected by Delegates as defined by California law (See Corporations Code Section 7210).
+Board of Directors: The officers and representatives elected by Delegates as defined by California law (See Corporations Code Section 7210) and the Executive Director as a non-voting officer.
+Also known as the ASCCC Executive Committee.

-Officers: President, Vice President, Treasurer, Secretary, and the Executive Director.
+Officers: President, Vice President, Treasurer, Secretary, and the non-voting Executive Director.

-Senator Emeritus: A title conferred by the Academic Senate for the purpose of recognizing the meritorious service of a faculty member upon or after retirement.
+Senator Emeritus: A title conferred by the ASCCC for the purpose of recognizing the meritorious service of a faculty member upon or after retirement.

-Plenary Session: The biannual event at which the Academic Senate conducts its business for a minimum of three days.
+Plenary Session: The biannual event at which the ASCCC conducts its business.

-General Session: A single scheduled meeting held during the plenary session.
-The number of General Sessions during a plenary session will be based on need.

 Section 1.
 Membership

-The academic senate of each of the California Community Colleges and the district academic senate of multi-college districts, or their equivalents, are Member Senates.
+The academic senate of each of the California Community Colleges and the district academic senate of multi-college districts, or their equivalents, are eligible to become Member Academic Senates.

-Any academic senate recognized by its local governing board as representing its faculty in academic and professional matters (as defined in Title 5 §53200) may apply for status as a Member Senate.
-The Board of Directors will certify such academic senates as Member Senates upon verification of the following:
+Any academic senate recognized by its local governing board as representing its faculty in academic and professional matters (as defined in Title 5 §53200) may apply for status as a Member Academic Senate.
+The Board of Directors will certify such academic senates as Member Academic Senates upon verification of the following:

 A majority of full-time faculty members of a college or recognized center have voted in favor of forming an academic senate (Title 5 §53202 (a)).

-The applying senate has a constitution and/or bylaws approved by the faculty it represents.

-The governing board of the college or recognized center recognizes that organization as representing its constituency in academic and professional matters.
+The governing board of the district recognizes the applying faculty organization as representing its constituency in academic and professional matters.

+The applying academic senate has a constitution and/or bylaws approved by the faculty it represents.

-A district academic senate will be recognized as a Member Senate if the local governing board has recognized it as representing faculty in academic and professional matters on district issues.
+A district academic senate will be considered a Member Academic Senate if the local governing board has recognized it as representing faculty on district-related academic and professional matters.

+Additional details on becoming a Member Academic Senate and membership dues may be found in Policy 10.04 Membership Dues.

 Section 2.
 Delegates